-- a) 1 to 30 days late = an additional 50% surcharge penalty of the license renewal fee.
-(Renew late) - b) 31 to 60 days late = an additional 100% surcharge penalty of the license renewal fee.
-(Renew late) - c) 61 days to twelve months late = 200% surcharge penalty of the license renewal fee.
-(Reinstate) - ✓ After 60 days from the expiration date the license must be reinstated.
+- a) 1 to 30 days late = an additional 50% surcharge penalty of the license renewal fee. (renew late) - b) 31 to 60 days late = an additional 100% surcharge penalty of the license renewal fee. (renew late) - c) 61 days to twelve months late = 200% surcharge penalty of the license renewal fee. (reinstate) - ✓ After 60 days from the expiration date the license must be reinstated.
 The individual must complete an application for reinstatement and pay the license fee and surcharge. - ✓ After 60 days from the expiration date all appointments are terminated.
-This means that the individual will need to secure a new appointment agreement with any insurance company through which they desire to transact business. - ✓ After one year from the expiration date, the producer will have to begin the entire licensing process again, including re-taking all applicable licensing exams, new fingerprint card, and re-apply with the state.
+This means that the individual will need to secure a new appointment agreement with any insurance company through which he wishes to transact business. - ✓ After one year from the expiration date, the producer will have to begin the entire licensing process again, including pre-licensing education, re-taking all applicable licensing exams, new fingerprint card and re-apply with the state.